This is a list of all chemistry courses. For more information, see Chemistry.

 Atomic structure, chemical bonding, acid and bases, polymers, pharmaceutics, DNA, proteins, and basic economics.
 Requirements: non-science major.
 GE: Natural Sciences without Lab.

 Chemical bonding and chemical reactions; atomic and molecular structure, chemical equations, stoichiometry, gases, liquids, thermodynamics of phase changes, solutions, equilibrium, acids, bases, pH, elementary organic chemistry; the solid state, including modern materials; lecture, discussion, laboratory.
-Requirements: MATH:1005 with a minimum grade of C-, or ACT math subscore of 24, or ALEKS score above 60%.
+Prerequisites: ALEKS score of 55 or higher or MPT Level 3 score of 9 or higher or MATH:1005 with a minimum grade of C- or MATH:1010 with a minimum grade of C- or MATH:1020 with a minimum grade of C- or MATH:1340 with a minimum grade of C- or MATH:1380 with a minimum grade of C- or MATH:1440 with a minimum grade of C- or MATH:1460 with a minimum grade of C- or MATH:1550 with a minimum grade of C- or MATH:1850 with a minimum grade of C-.
+Requirements: ACT math subscore of 24.
 Recommendations: Chemistry Diagnostic Test score of 16.
 GE: Natural Sciences with Lab.

 Continuation of CHEM:1110; colligative properties of solutions, chemical thermodynamics, electrochemistry, chemical kinetics, chemical bonding, aspects of industrial chemistry, nuclear chemistry; lecture, discussion, laboratory.
+Prerequisites: CHEM:1110 with a minimum grade of C-.
 Requirements: CHEM:1110.
 GE: Natural Sciences with Lab.

 GE: Natural Sciences without Lab.